-Since starting in recruitment back in 2017, I have often been surprised by the number of people that come in to see us who are immediately available and yet initially do not want to take temporary employment.
+We are often surprised by the number of people that come in to see us who are immediately available and yet initially do not want to take temporary employment.
 The main reasons for this are that they perceive employers may then view them as having a lack of stability and therefore that it could hinder their permanent job search.
 However, normally after spending time with me, they change their mind-set.
-Below I look at some of the benefits of taking temporary work.
+Below we look at some of the benefits of taking temporary work.

 The Opportunity to Learn New Skills

 Contrary to the belief that temporary work may look unstable and have a negative impact on your CV, there is actually an argument it could add to your experience.
 Often temporary work will gain you exposure to new processes, systems and industries which can actually make you more marketable in the permanent market.

 The speed of hire is normally quicker for temporary work than permanent.
 You will therefore be earning money again quickly.
 It has often amazed me that people who need money will sit out earning nothing because of their perceived thought that they may ruin their CV.
 Most employers would actually see it as a positive thing that you have worked and understand the practical need for this – at the end of the day your bills don’t normally just stop when you are out of work.

 Many people actually gain huge satisfaction from temping.
 Often you will go into an organisation that has an issue that needs to be fixed, a back log of work or a project.
 Taking on short term work you can quickly see the impact of your work and this can lead to huge personal satisfaction.

 If you enter a role on a project basis you will often be part of a team with a common goal.
 This will allow you to build camaraderie with other team members – and working within a successful team driven in the same direction can again be hugely satisfying as well as fun!